josefsbreakfast/Polaris-Protocol/🦆_Digital_Disruption/🌌_Polaris_Specific_Memeing/📮_answers_on_a_postcard.md

 ## 🏮 Footer

-*Answers on a Postcard* is a reflective node of the Polaris Protocol.
+*📮 Answers on a Postcard* is a reflective node of the Polaris Protocol.
 It stands as a record of the limits of speech when documentation replaces conversation.

 *If you understand it already, thank you.
 If you don’t—answers on a postcard.*

-_Last updated: 2025-11-01_
+_Last updated: 2025-12-10_